Columbia-University-QMSS/final-project-team-vegas/README.md

     │
     ├── Presentation Slide <- A PDF file used for class presentation │
-    ├── Project Book       <- A file accounts for project process for this project A PDF file used for class presentation │
+    ├── Process Book       <- A PDF file accounts for project process │
     └── Project Proposal   <- Initial project proposal